Project Jukebox Survey

 The Alaska Communities of Memory Project was a statewide effort from 1994-1996 funded by the Alaska Humanities Forum to provide an opportunity for people in communities around Alaska to share memories of their community and to reflect on what made their community special.
 These gatherings were held in Bethel, Fairbanks, Homer, Juneau, Kenai-Soldotna, Kotzebue, Nome, Unalaska, and Wasilla.

-Click on a picture below to access a person's interview.
 Thanks to the participants and their families for allowing us to share these stories and for providing photographs.
 Additional photos related to Homer can be found in the Alaska Digital Archives.

 Ralph Broshes moved to Homer, Alaska in 1973, and as one of the first veterinarians there began his practice out of his house.
 He built a larger clinic in 1984, and currently has a successful business that offers an important service for the people and animals of Homer.